ask a cool person

 Photo-Illustration: The Strategist; Photos: Retailers

 Between finding a carry-on that will fit in most overhead compartments, a toiletry bag or Dopp kit for your tiny bottles of shampoo, and an under-the-seat personal item to hold everything you’ll need for in-flight comfort and entertainment, solving the packing equation isn’t easy.
-To make things even more complicated, there aren’t even standard regulations for what counts as a “personal item” — each airline has its own particular requirements.
+To make things even more complicated, there aren’t even standard regulations for what counts as a “personal item” — as my fellow writer Rachael Griffiths explains here, each airline has its own particular requirements.
 If you’ve purchased a basic fare on a no-frills carrier like Frontier or Spirit, you’ll generally want to stick with a bag measuring 8 x 18 x 14 inches or smaller (and if you’re not sure how to fit everything into that, I’ve written a minimalist packing guide to help).
 On most other airlines, there’s a lot more you can get away with.
 Below, find advice from stylish frequent fliers (and Strategist staffers) about the totes, duffels, and backpacks they slip over the handles of their suitcases.

 The best personal-item tote bags